 Definition of pot control

-When you make pot control, it is because you make sure to keep the pot size small.
-There are several tricks to make a pot control.
-Usually a player will roll a pot control with a medium hand or a draw.
+When you do pot control, it means that you try to keep the size of the pot small.
+There are several tricks to pot control.
+Generally, a player will do pot control with a medium hand or a draw.
 See below for a concrete example.

-You spike A2 on the button and the small and big blind call you.
-The flop falls 6-7-J with 2 spades.
-Here, in the range of blinds, there are a lot of brelans, 2 pairs, fifths prints, etc. After the blinds check the flop, you could bet to make them fold, but you dread the check-raise.
-If one of the players you check-raise, it will swell the pot which could be very big and if you don't hit the turn, you will be forced to fold your hand.
-You also don't want to push all in the flop with a single draw.
-For all these reasons, you go from a check-back in position with your draw (to make a pot control).
-Thereafter, if a player decides to bet on turn, the pot won't be out of proportion.
+You open A2 in spades on the button and the small and big blind call.
+The flop comes 6-7-J with 2 spades.
+Here, in the blinds' range, there are lots of brelans, 2-pairs, straight draws, etc. After the blinds check the flop, you could bet to make them fold, but you fear the check-raise.
+If one of the players check-raises you, it will swell the pot to a very large size and if you don't hit the turn, you will be forced to fold your hand.
+You also don't want to push all in on the flop with a single draw.
+For all these reasons, you check-back in position with your draw (to make pot control).
+Then, if a player decides to bet on the turn, the pot won't be out of proportion.